TheThreadMaster/AI-Powered-Antivirus/docs/AI_Shield_Report.md

 ## Executive Summary

-AI Shield is a comprehensive, real-time cybersecurity solution that combines machine learning-based threat detection, network monitoring, URL filtering, and sandbox analysis into a unified security dashboard.
+AI-Powered Antivirus is a comprehensive, real-time cybersecurity solution that combines machine learning-based threat detection, network monitoring, URL filtering, and sandbox analysis into a unified security dashboard.
 Built with modern web technologies (Next.js 16 and FastAPI), the system provides enterprise-grade security monitoring capabilities with an intuitive user interface.

 **Key Highlights:**
 - Real-time threat detection using ML anomaly scoring